Songtech-0912/notli-notes/README.md

 - [ ] Auto-format Markdown and HTML code with Prettier
 - [ ] Full documentation on how to edit, modify or use GitHub with notes
 - [ ] Publish PDF versions in GitHub Releases
+- [ ] Include a search bar to easily find key terms in each of the notes
+- [ ] Improve UI of website and do redesign

 ## Contribution